ahowe42/MultRegression/README.md

 # MultRegression
 ## MATLAB / Octave toolbox for Multiple &amp; Multivariate Regression with several advanced modeling techniques.

 This is a "toolbox" of code for performing both Multiple and Multivariate regression with several advanced modeling techniques.
+I have worked on this code, off and on, since 2007.
+It was adopted to work with Octave 3.4.3 in 2012.
 Specifically, it includes:
 - Genetic algorithm to identify optimal subset regression model
 - Computation of various information-theoretic model selection criteria
 - Creation of complex regression simulation protocols